Holiday (1938 film): Plot

+Mr. Seton asks Linda to come downstairs to the engagement party, and she says no and that she would prefer her own holiday somewhere else.
+Mr. Seton is embarrassed.
+Mr. Seton later offers Johnny a job at his bank, and Johnny reveals his plans for a holiday from work.
+Julia is appalled that her boyfriend said no to her father.
+Julia tells Johnny that it is simply a thrill to work.

+After bringing in the New Year with Linda, Johnny proceeds with the announcement of his engagement to Julia.
+Meanwhile, Linda confides her true feelings for Johnny to a drunken Ned, though she insists she will never act on them out of loyalty to her sister.
+Johnny soon slips out of the mansion alone, pausing only to wish the kitchen staff a happy New Year.

-Hoping to patch things up between Johnny and Julia, Linda visits the Potters, and finds them packing for a voyage to Europe.
-They tell her that Johnny is planning to go as well, and that he has asked Julia to go with them.
+Hoping to patch things up between Johnny and Julia, Linda visits the Potters and finds them packing for a voyage to Europe.
+They tell her that Johnny is planning to go as well and that he has asked Julia to go with them.
 A telegram arrives, informing them that Julia has turned him down.
 Linda returns home, hoping to change her sister's mind, but they argue instead.
 Julia is certain that Johnny will give up his plans and return to her.
-Just then Johnny arrives with a compromise: He will work at the bank for two years, but will quit then if he is unhappy.
+Just then, Johnny arrives with a proposed compromise: he will work at the bank for two years but will quit then if he is unhappy.

-Mr. Seton accepts this, and Julia and he begin planning the couple's honeymoon in minute detail, mixing together stops at the homes of relatives with business-related matter.
-They discuss hiring servants to work in Julia and Johnny's new home, which he also just finds out about.
-Johnny realizes that marrying Julia on those terms will be more of an encumbrance on his freedom than he can abide.
-He begs Julia to marry him that evening, and travel to Europe with him.
-She says no. He leaves to meet the Potters and sail.
+Mr. Seton accepts this, and Julia and he begin planning the couple's honeymoon in minute detail, mixing together stops at the homes of relatives with business-related matters.
+They discuss hiring servants to work at Julia and Johnny's new home without consulting Johnny.
+He realizes that marrying Julia on those terms will be more of an encumbrance on his freedom than he can abide.
+He begs Julia to marry him that evening and travel to Europe with him.
+She says no. He leaves to meet the Potters and set sail.

 Linda sees from Julia's reaction that she is relieved by Johnny's decision.
 Linda makes Julia admit that she does not really love Johnny after all.
-With the way now clear, and inspired by Johnny, Linda renounces her father's stifling influence and declares her independence.
-She asks Ned to go with her, and when he can't, she promises to come back for him.
+With the way now clear and inspired by Johnny, Linda renounces her father's stifling influence and declares her independence.
+She asks Ned to go with her, and when he cannot, she promises to come back for him.
 Linda rushes off to meet Johnny and the Potters to go on holiday.

 Meanwhile, the Potters arrive at the ship, saddened that Johnny had decided to take the bank job.
-Johnny arrives, surprising them, and explains that he couldn't go through with it.
+Johnny arrives, surprising them and explains that he could not go through with it.
 They cheerfully celebrate.
-Johnny, in the middle of doing a back flip in the ship's hallway, sees Linda arrive.
+In the middle of doing a back flip in the ship's hallway, Johnny sees Linda arrive.
 He falls on his stomach rather than finishing.
 As she greets the three of them, Johnny takes her hand, pulls her to the floor, and they kiss.